rajeshamdev/goapp/README.md

 Also, wrote a simple React GUI app.

-Both apps (backend and frontend) are built as docker images, tested standalone, and also tested by deploying on AWS with API Gateway + Lambda, ECS with EC2 and Fargate.
+Docker images built for both apps (backend and frontend), tested standalone and also tested by deploying on AWS with API Gateway + Lambda, ECS with EC2 (with Auto Scaling Group) and Fargate.
 Used Terraform to deploy on AWS.